Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Introduction

 Flow lines emanating from an interior point are also able to intersect themselves even in the case that we do not subtract a multiple of the argument.
-In \eqref{eqn::flow_line_maximal_self_intersect}, \eqref{eqn::whole_plane_sle_maximal_self_intersect} of Proposition~\ref{prop::number_of_self_intersections} we compute the maximal number of times that such a path can hit any given point.
+In~\eqref{eqn::flow_line_maximal_self_intersect},~\eqref{eqn::whole_plane_sle_maximal_self_intersect} of Proposition~\ref{prop::number_of_self_intersections} we compute the maximal number of times that such a path can hit any given point.

 Theorem~\ref{thm::merge_cross} implies that if we pick a countable dense subset $(z_n)$ of $D$ then the collection of flow lines starting at these points with the same angle has the property that a.s.\ each pair of flow lines eventually merges (if $D = \C$) and no two flow lines ever cross each other.
 We can view this collection of flow lines as a type of planar space filling tree (if $D = \C$) or a forest (if $D \not = \C$).
 See Figure~\ref{fig::tree_dual} for simulations which show parts of the trees associated with flow lines of angle $\tfrac{\pi}{2}$ and $-\tfrac{\pi}{2}$.
 By Theorem~\ref{thm::uniqueness}, we know that that this forest or tree is almost surely determined by the GFF.
 Theorem~\ref{thm::field_determined_by_tree} states that the reverse is also true: the underlying GFF is a deterministic function of the realization of its flow lines started at a countable dense set.
-When $\kappa=2$, this can be thought of as a continuum analog of the Temperley bijection for dimers (a similar observation was made in \cite{DUB_PART}) and this construction generalizes this to other $\kappa$ values.
+When $\kappa=2$, this can be thought of as a continuum analog of the Temperley bijection that takes spanning trees to dimer configurations which in turn come with height functions (a similar observation was made in \cite{DUB_PART}) and this construction generalizes this to other $\kappa$ values.
+We note that the basic idea of using a continuum analog of Wilson's algorithm \cite{wilson1996lerw} to construct a planar tree of radial SLE curves (to be a scaling limit of the uniform spanning tree) appeared in Schramm's original paper on SLE \cite{S0}.

 \begin{theorem} Suppose that $h$ is a GFF on a domain $D \subseteq \C$, viewed as a distribution defined up to a global multiple of $2\pi \chi$ if $D = \C$.
 Fix $\theta \in [0,2\pi)$.
 Suppose that $(z_n)$ is any countable dense set and, for each $n$, let $\eta_n$ be the flow line of $h$ starting at $z_n$ with angle $\theta$.
 If $D = \C$, then $(\eta_n)$ almost surely forms a ``planar tree'' in the sense that a.s.\ each pair of paths merges eventually, and no two paths ever cross each other.
 In both the case that $D = \C$ and $D \not = \C$, the collection $(\eta_n)$ almost surely determines $h$ and $h$ almost surely determines $(\eta_n)$. \end{theorem}